monch1962/hello-world-secops/security-tool-images/README.md

 `$ docker run --rm -i -p 8080:8080 --net zapnet myapp:latest &`

+Alternately you could start the WebGoat app, which has known problems that ZAP should be able to pick up

+`$ docker run -p 8080:8080 -p 9090:9090 -e TZ=Australia/Sydney --net zapnet webgoat/webgoat &`

 Create the directory structure to capture the results of the ZAP scan, and make it world-writable

 `$ mkdir results && chmod 777 results`